model selection¶

 print(f"Best model: {best_model.get_params()}")

 Implements an exhaustive search over a specified parameter grid.
-It trains and evaluates models for every combination of hyperparameters, selecting the one that performs best according to a given scorer
+It trains and evaluates models for every combination of hyperparameters, selecting the one that performs best according to a given scorer.
+It supports both single validation split and cross-validation if using GridSearchCVSelector.

 Parameters¶